kneasle/wheatley/README.md

 your changes in rhythm.
 He'll also never try to take control of the ringing by giving instructions or powering on with a different rhythm to everyone else (unless you tell him to).
-However, by default he'll adjust only to changes to overall rhythm – ignoring individual bells holding up and ringing in the 'right' place regardless.

 Only one ringer needs to run the command and Wheatley will ring with you after anyone calls `Look to` in Ringing Room.